New Mexico Pedestrian Accident Lawyers

 Given the improvements in technology that have brought us more visible street crossings and obstacle warning sensors in vehicles, it may seem surprising that we are seeing more pedestrian deaths than ever.
-However, for every safety step forward we take, we often take two steps backward.
+However, our auto accident attorney adds, for every safety step forward we take, we often take two steps backward.
 Some of the factors that contribute to the increase in fatalities include:

 - Bigger vehicles.
 The bigger the car is, the more damage it does—particularly when the target is a human being.
 With more pickup trucks, SUVs, and crossover vehicles on the road than ever, it’s no wonder more pedestrians are being killed when they are struck.
 Full-size pickup trucks are the most popular vehicles in New Mexico, which starts to explain the high pedestrian fatality rate here.

 - More people.
 With nearly a million people in metro Albuquerque, downtown areas have become more crowded.
 Workers, shoppers, and people enjoying the nightlife crowd the sidewalks right when vehicle traffic through town is also high.
 The busier a city is, the more likely pedestrians are to be hit, even when in crosswalks or on sidewalks.